College After Military: Practical Advice from Service Members

 3. Consider a shorter degree program

-Most people envision a four-year commitment when they talk about college, but that doesn’t have to be the case.
-Many degree programs are designed to help you enter the workforce in less time, which can be helpful for service members who are eager to get started on their new career.
+Many people envision a four-year commitment when they talk about college, but that doesn’t have to be the case.
+Many degree programs are designed to help you enter the workforce in less time, which can be helpful for service members eager to get started on their new career.

 4. Connect with other veterans